Nomination Guidelines and Award Conditions

 Tenured and tenure-track members of the Faculty of Humanities are eligible.
 A nomination shall remain in competition for two years.
 Unsuccessful nominees may withdraw their application from consideration for the second year or may update their dossiers.
 After two competitions, unsuccessful nominees may be renominated through the usual nomination process.

-Nominations will be adjudicated by the Advisory Board of the Humanities Research Institute, who will take into account the reports from the two internal and two external referees.
+Nominations will be adjudicated by the Advisory Board of the Humanities Research Institute.
 The Committee recommends to the Dean, Faculty of Humanities, one or more of the nominees for the award, but it is not obliged to recommend any in a given year.
 The Dean, Faculty of Humanities, will make the final decision in consultation with the committee.

 A consistent track record of outstanding research or creative achievements.

 Recipients will present a lecture, sponsored by the Humanities Research Institute.